BjornFJohansson/WikidPad/README.md

 These files are named mecplugins_*.py and are useful for using Wikidpad as a dated notebook.
 These files are not necessary and can be removed.

-The requirements are (in requirements.txt) are:
+The requirements are python 3.8 and (in requirements.txt):

 	wxPython==4.1.1